Why do You Wake at 3.00 am Every Night? 17 Best Tips for Relaxed Sleep

 11. Have a warm soothing drink an hour or so before bedtime.

-Before you go to bed have a warm soothing drink.
+Before you go to bed, have a warm, soothing drink.
 Hot chocolate, chamomile tea, or warm milk are ideal, just avoid alcohol or coffee, anything that will act as a stimulant.

 12. Practice a positive thinking routine as you are going to sleep.

 Thinking positive thoughts just before you drop off to sleep is far more beneficial and will be what the mind thinks about.
-Don’t go to sleep churning over all of your fears and worries

-Make sure that the last thing that you dwell on before you go to sleep is something relaxing and uplifting.
-Try not to go to sleep churning over worries or concerns or your to-do list for the next day.
+Try not to go to sleep ruminating over worries or concerns or your to-do list for the next day.
 Make your final thoughts pleasant, uplifting and calming.

 13. Practice some simple yoga moves before bed

-If you find that you are stiff or have aches and pains before bed try practising some simple yoga moves before you retire.
+If you find that you are stiff or have aches and pains before bed, try practising some simple yoga moves before you retire.

 This will help you to stretch your muscles to relieve any tension in them and will also serve to relax your mind.